voliol/universal-pokemon-randomizer/README.md

 Universal Pokemon Randomizer ZX - V branch

+**This branch is no longer getting updates.
+[See UPR FVX for continued development.](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx)**

 Continuously based on the UPR ZX, by Ajarmar, with significant contributions from darkeye, cleartonic, in turn based on the Universal Pokemon Randomizer by Dabomstew